alexanderameye/linework.ameye.dev/docs/Features/Instanced Drawing.md

 Meshes drawn using these techniques can usually be outlined however some things need to be taken into account.

-**Layer**
+**Layer or RenderingLayerMask**

+To only apply an outline on specific meshes, you will need to set the correct layer/rendering layer on the outline.

 For example, `Graphics.DrawProcedural` takes in a `Layer` parameter.

-Use this parameter and set the corresponding `Layer` in your outline settings to only give specific meshes an outline.
+For example, `Graphics.RenderMeshIndirect` takes in a `RenderParams` parameter on which you can set either `RenderParams.renderingLayerMask` or `RenderParams.layer`.

+Then on your outline set the corresponding `Layer` or `Rendering Layer`.

 **Vertex Animation**